Last updated: April 22, 2023

 The summit of Mount York is home to various monuments, memorials and plaques related to the first crossing of the Blue Mountains in 1813 and subsequent attempts to build roads to the plains west of the mountains.

-A visit to Mount York is a day well spent, with lots to learn about the history of the Blue Mountains and lots to see from the various lookouts in the area.
+A visit to Mount York is a day well spent, with lots to learn about the history of the Blue Mountains, and lots to see, including various panoramic lookouts.

 How to Get There

 The Mount York area offers several walking tracks and lookouts.
 The two main attractions are the Bardens Lookout and the Mount York Lookout, and both have ample parking.

 To get there, turn into Mount York Road from the Great Western Highway in Mount Victoria, and keep driving until the end, where you will find a large parking area, picnic area, and camp ground.

 The Bardens Lookout has its own parking area, and is located less than 1 km from the Mount York lookout area (see map location).

 Mount York has an elevation of 1,061 metres, and forms the western boundary of the City of Blue Mountains.

 There are four major walking tracks in the Mt York precinct.
 All of these walks are on historic roads that were built in the 19th century to create access to the plains west of the mountains towards Bathurst.

 These historic roads and walking tracks are: